New Wave Jiu-Jitsu: Team Roster, Coach and Origin

 Who is the head coach of New Wave Jiu-Jitsu?
 John Danaher, a 6th-degree black belt under Renzo Gracie and the architect of the modern leg-lock and back-attack systems.

 Where is New Wave Jiu-Jitsu based?
 Austin, Texas.
-The team relocated from New York after the Danaher Death Squad split in 2021.
+The team relocated from New York after the Danaher Death Squad split in 2021, and its public academy now operates as Kingsway Jiu-Jitsu in North Austin.

 Who are the main New Wave team members?
-Gordon Ryan, Garry Tonon, Giancarlo Bodoni, Nicky Ryan and Luke Griffith form the core competitive roster, with Danaher as head coach.
+Gordon Ryan, Garry Tonon, Giancarlo Bodoni, Nicholas Meregali, Nicky Ryan and Luke Griffith form the core roster, with Danaher as head coach.

 Is Nicky Ryan on New Wave or B-Team?
 Nicky Ryan is part of the New Wave family, not B-Team.
 B-Team is led by Craig Jones, Ethan Crelinsten and Nick Rodriguez.